ibramsterdam/railsgun.nvim/README.md

 :Railsgun 15   " Runs test at line 15
 :Railsgun      " Runs the whole file
 ```

+You can also toggle the terminal with `:Railsgunterminal`

 ## 📌 Contributing
 Feel free to **open issues or pull requests** if you have improvements, bug fixes, or feature ideas!